Alan Fletcher (artist): Work

-Although his talent for sculpture earned him a Diploma, Fletcher was concerned mainly with painting: the Memorial Exhibition of his work comprised 73 paintings, compared to only 13 sculptures (as well as 49 drawings and prints).
-His oeuvre was informed by the work of contemporary European painters such as Nicholas de Staël, Alberto Giacometti and those associated with Herbert Read’s “geometry of fear”, while the iconography of many of his mature paintings – which often feature men balancing on wheels or carrying ladders – reveals an interest in British and American graphic art.
-Fletcher created a body of work which “sums up much of the mood of his time”, but is nevertheless highly personal.
-The image of a fearful man balancing on a wheel and, in at least one instance, falling to his death, attracted great interest in the years after 1958, given the nature of Fletcher’s death.
-According to Benno Schotz, these works might amount to a “premonition that one day fate would play a trick on him”.
+Although his talent for sculpture earned him a Diploma, Fletcher was concerned mainly with painting; the Memorial Exhibition of his work comprised 73 paintings, compared to only 13 sculptures (as well as 49 drawings and prints).
+His oeuvre was informed by the work of contemporary European painters such as Nicholas de Staël, Alberto Giacometti, and those associated with Herbert Read's "Geometry of Fear", while the iconography of many of his mature paintings – which often feature men balancing on wheels or carrying ladders – reveals an interest in British and American graphic art.
+Fletcher created a body of work which "sums up much of the mood of his time", but is nevertheless highly personal.
+The image of a fearful man balancing on a wheel and, in at least one instance, falling to his death, attracted great interest in the years after 1958, given the nature of Fletcher's death.
+According to Benno Schotz, these works might amount to a "premonition that one day fate would play a trick on him".

 Legacy

-Alan Fletcher’s Memorial Exhibition, organised by his friends with the support of the Scottish Committee of the Arts Council of Great Britain (the precursor to Creative Scotland), took place in the McLellan Galleries, Glasgow, in June 1959.
+Alan Fletcher's Memorial Exhibition, organised by his friends with the support of the Scottish Committee of the Arts Council of Great Britain (the precursor to Creative Scotland), took place in the McLellan Galleries in Glasgow, in June 1959.
 The Hunterian Art Gallery and the Arts Council bought several works.

-Fletcher’s work is held in the collections of several public bodies in Scotland, including Dundee Art Gallery, whose Keeper, William Hardie, bought three examples in 1967.
+Fletcher's work is held in the collections of several public bodies in Scotland, including Dundee Art Gallery, whose Keeper, William Hardie, bought three examples in 1967.

-Alasdair Gray based the character of Aitken Drummond in his 1981 novel Lanark on Fletcher, whose likeness appears on the book’s cover.
+Alasdair Gray based the character of Aitken Drummond in his 1981 novel Lanark: A Life in Four Books on Fletcher, whose likeness appears on the book's cover.

-In 1985, Gray included Fletcher’s work in a group exhibition which introduced his oeuvre to a fresh audience in the wake of Gray’s success as a novelist and the success of the figurative painters (Steven Campbell, Ken Currie, Adrian Wiszniewski and Peter Howson and others) who had emerged from the Glasgow School of Art earlier in the decade.
-Gray set Fletcher’s work alongside his own and that of John Connelly, Carole Gibbons and Alasdair Taylor.
+In 1985, Gray included Fletcher's work in a group exhibition which introduced his oeuvre to a fresh audience in the wake of Gray's success as a novelist and the success of the figurative painters (Steven Campbell, Ken Currie, Adrian Wiszniewski and Peter Howson and others) who had emerged from the Glasgow School of Art earlier in the decade.
+Gray set Fletcher's work alongside his own and that of John Connelly, Carole Gibbons and Alasdair Taylor.